-This Day in History: USS Jacob Jones is torpedoed by a German submarine
+This Day in History: USS Jacob Jones torpedoed

 On this day in 1917, the destroyer USS Jacob Jones is torpedoed as she travels near the Isles of Scilly.
 Jacob Jones would be the first American destroyer lost to an enemy submarine during World War I.

 Jacob Jones left for Europe almost as soon as the United States declared war on Germany in April 1917.
 Its job?
 Escort ship convoys and rescue the crews of downed vessels.
 During the summer of 1917, hundreds of survivors from at least two torpedoed British steamships and one British cruiser owed their lives to the rescue operations of Jacob Jones and her crew.